kapsakcj/win10-linux-conda-how-to/README.md

 ```
 You should see a list of all dependencies that are installed into the specific environment that you are working in.
 There are many ways to change and manipulate this list.
 See the one liners below.

-6. Most programs have a short command used to check the installation, either by running `programName --version` or `programname --help` or sometimes even simply `program name`.
+5. Most programs have a short command used to check the installation, either by running `programName --version` or `programname --help` or sometimes even simply `program name`.
 In the case of Unicycler, Run the following:
 ```
 (unicyclerEnvironment) $ unicycler --help
 ```
-7. When you would like to leave the unicyclerEnvironment and return to the root environment, use the following command:
+6. When you would like to leave the unicyclerEnvironment and return to the root environment, use the following command:
 ```
 (unicyclerEnvironment) $ source deactivate
 ```
 You can combine many of the above steps with simple one-liner!
-This is actually the preferred route, because you can install multiple tools at once, and ensure that conda installs compatible dependencies.
+This is actually the **preferred route**, because you can install multiple tools at once, and ensure that conda installs compatible dependencies.
 ```
 conda create -n spadesEnv spades=3.11.1 bwa samtools fastqc
 ```